-With incandescent bulbs being as energy inefficient as they are, several newer technologies are now vying to replace them, including CFL bulbs and LEDs, or light-emitting diodes.
+With incandescent bulbs being as energy inefficient as they are, several newer technologies are now vying to replace them, including CFL bulbs (compact fluorescent light bulbs) and LEDs (light-emitting diodes).
 Some legislation is even in place to phase out incandescent light bulbs in favor of more energy efficient forms of lighting.

 If you want the the most energy efficient light bulb type, go with LED light bulbs.
 You can easily replace an incandescent bulb with an LED bulb instead.
 Just swap out an old light bulb in a lamp or chandelier for its modern LED counterpart.
 Yes, you can put LED bulbs in regular fixtures, just as long as the bulb base and wattage is compatible with the fixture.

 Call 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
 Whether via phone or in person, we’re happy to assist you in choosing the right light bulb.